 In Results, select Connections.

 On Connection, select Create.

 - Resource Group: Select your test resource group.

-- Connection Name: This is automatically populated using the values from the two gateways.
+- Connection Name: This name is auto-populated using the values from the two gateways.

-- Shared Key: This value must match the value that you are using for your local on-premises VPN device.
-The tutorial example uses 'abc123', but you can (and should) use something more complex.
+- Shared Key: This value must match the value that you're using for your local on-premises VPN device.
+The tutorial example uses 'abc123', but you should use something more complex.
 The important thing is that this value MUST be the same value that you specify when configuring your VPN device.